Pontifical Athenaeum Dharmaram Vidya Kshetram: KU Leuven, Belgium

 A Memorandum of Understanding (MoU) has been signed between Dharmaram Vidya Kshetram (DVK), Bangalore, India, and the Katholieke Universiteit Leuven (KU Leuven), Belgium, facilitating academic collaboration between the institutions.

-The first MoU was signed between the Hoger Instituut voor Wijsbegeerte (HIW), Faculty of Philosophy, KU Leuven, and the Faculty of Philosophy, DVK, on 23 May 2007, and was subsequently renewed in 2011, enabling the exchange of faculty and students based on mutual recognition of degrees.
+The first MoU was signed between the Hoger Instituut voor Wijsbegeerte (HIW), Faculty of Philosophy, KU Leuven, and the Faculty of Philosophy, DVK, on 23 May 2007, and was subsequently renewed in 2011 and 2025 enabling the exchange of faculty and students based on mutual recognition of degrees.

 Similarly, in May 2019, an MoU was signed between the Faculty of Theology, KU Leuven, and the Faculty of Theology, DVK, with the Rector and Dean of KU Leuven and the President and Dean of DVK as signatories.
 This agreement also allows for legitimate academic exchanges between the institutions.

-Pontifical Oriental Institute, Rome
+Pontifical Oriental Institute, Italy

 The Institute of Oriental Canon Law (IOCL) is aggregated to the Faculty of Eastern Canon Law at the Pontifical Oriental Institute in Rome.
 IOCL offers three academic programmes: the Licentiate in Oriental Canon Law (LOCL), awarded by the Pontifical Oriental Institute, Rome; and the Diploma (DOCL) and Certificate (COCL) in Oriental Canon Law, issued by DVK.
 The LOCL degree qualifies graduates to pursue a doctorate, teach in major seminaries or faculties of theology, and hold ecclesiastical offices requiring expertise in Canon Law.